windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 Yes, it does.
 But the Help text is not ready yet.
 Although the GUI is simple and intuitive and based on the one of the most famous auto-clickers in the past.
 To do subsequent clicking, just run the main app, click the "Run group app" button and see the "Quick Help" area just below the center of the window.

+### I observe many other auto-clickers do not support 4K displays.
+What about your one?

+I did that work essentially and have fixed that issue by adjusting font sizes on the fly and embedding a proper xml manifest into app binary.

 ### Is this FAQ nearly complete?